destroyerOfOfficeChairs/doocMath/README.md

 2. `sub` [A - B] Subtraction problems
 3. `addsub` [A + B] or [A - B] Addition AND subtraction problems
 4. `mult` [A * B] Multiplication problems
+5. `borrow` [A - B] Subtraction problems that all require borrowing

 ## Usage